liskin/gcal-batch-sync/README.md

 ### Configuration file

-Secrets (and other options) can be set permanently in a config file, which is located at `~/.config/gcal_sync/config.yaml` by default (on Linux; on other platforms see output of `--help`).
+Secrets (and other options) can be set permanently in a config file, which is located at `~/.config/gcal_batch_sync/config.yaml` by default (on Linux; on other platforms see output of `--help`).

 Sample config file can be generated using the `--config-sample` flag:

 <!-- include tests/readme/config-sample.md -->
-    $ gcal-sync --config-sample
+    $ gcal-batch-sync --config-sample
 <!-- end include tests/readme/config-sample.md -->

 ## Contributing